St Michael's Catholic College

 St Michael's Catholic College is a coeducational secondary school with academy status, located in the London district of Southwark.

 Specialising in Business and Enterprise and Modern Foreign Languages, St Michael's teaches students in the age range of 11–18 years.

+The college joined the St Benedict Catholic Academy Trust Multi-academy trust in April of 2024.

+On the 29th of April 2025 Ofsted made the following key judgements following an inspection of the collge.